 the framing of how different people are represented.

-The biannual commissioned designs for the Ramadan Pavilion will present an interpretation each year linked to the wider theme of the annual Ramadan Festival, inviting the global community into a dynamic space to
+The biennial commissioned designs for the Ramadan Pavilion will present an interpretation each year linked to the wider theme of the annual Ramadan Festival, inviting the global community into a dynamic space to

 pause, reflect, learn, and exchange.